getify/You-Dont-Know-JS/get-started/ch1.md

 In these cases, often TC39 will backtrack and simply choose to conform the specification to the reality of the web.
 For example, TC39 planned to add a `contains(..)` method for Arrays, but it was found that this name conflicted with old JS frameworks still in use on some sites, so they changed the name to a non-conflicting `includes(..)`.
 The same happened with a comedic/tragic JS *community crisis* dubbed "smooshgate", where the planned `flatten(..)` method was eventually renamed `flat(..)`.

-But occassionally, TC39 will decide the specification should stick firm on some point even though it is unlikely that browser-based JS engines will ever conform.
+But occasionally, TC39 will decide the specification should stick firm on some point even though it is unlikely that browser-based JS engines will ever conform.

 The solution?
 Appendix B, "Additional ECMAScript Features for Web Browsers.
 As of the time of writing, here's the ES2019 Appendix B: https://www.ecma-international.org/ecma-262/10.0/#sec-additional-ecmascript-features-for-web-browsers The JS specification includes this appendix to detail out any known mismatches between the official JS specification and the reality of JS on the web.
 In other words, these are exceptions that are allowed *only* for web JS; other JS environments must stick to the letter of the law.

 Section B.1 and B.2 cover *additions* to JS (syntax and APIs) that web JS includes, again for historical reasons, but which TC39 does not plan to formally specify in the core of JS.
 Examples include `0`-prefixed octal literals, the global `escape(..)` / `unescape(..)` utilities, String "helpers" like `anchor(..)` and `blink()`, and the RegExp `compile(..)` method.
 Usage of these *additions* in a non-web JS engine will generally break completely, so use them with great caution.

-Section B.3 includes somes conflicts where code may run in both web and non-web JS engines, but where the behavior *could* be observably different, resulting in different outcomes.
+Section B.3 includes some conflicts where code may run in both web and non-web JS engines, but where the behavior *could* be observably different, resulting in different outcomes.
 A notable example of that sort of conflict is for block-scoped function declarations (B.3.3).

 Consider what the outcome of this program should be: